MadLadSquad/MadLadSquadSite/README.md

 ## Other pages
 ### Documentation
-Copy of the docs for these repos(docs can also be found in their respective wiki page on github):
+Copy of the docs for these repos (docs can also be found in their respective wiki page on GitHub):

 - [UntitledVulkanGameEngine](https://madladsquad.com/docs/UntitledVulkanGameEngine/Home)
 - [UntitledImGuiFramework](https://madladsquad.com/docs/UntitledImGuiFramework/Home)